 - for the bedroom, you might even consider a candle with an old-fashioned wax plate, especially if you need light in the middle of the night, but try to avoid light in the middle of the night.

-- If you have to stay up past sundown, wear blue-light blocking glasses ($69) to remove the most disruptive parts of the bright lights.
+- If you have to stay up past sundown, wear blue-light blocking glasses ($69) or cheaper ones here ($59) and ($27), to remove the most disruptive parts of the bright lights.
 These $8 glasses are often recommended, but they are so big that they fall off my face, so I didn’t keep them.
 I’ve tried wearing the blue light blocking glasses a few times while driving at night as well, because more and more cars now have LED headlights – these super bright headlights feel so harsh and my eyes start hurting and I get headaches!
 I don’t know if wearing these blue light blocking glasses while driving at night is truly safe though….does it make it harder to see some things?
 I have worn them in public, and would like to try doing this more.
 I’ve had to field a few questions about them, so be prepared for a few if you try it.

 - Turn off your outside lights.
 Outside light pollution negatively decreases health of nocturnal animals (just like us! night shift workers have an increased cancer risk), and decreases their reproduction, confuses migratory birds who fly at night — even frogs refrain from singing their mating choruses in artifical light.